 Please note that this post contains affiliate links which allow me to earn a small commission when a purchase is made.
 Read more here.

-Bleaching drop cloths is really quite straightforward and the process rewards you with yards of sturdy snowy white fabric.
+Bleaching drop cloths is straightforward and the process rewards you with yards of sturdy snowy white fabric.
 The rustic texture of a drop cloth is also just right for farmhouse style decor.

 It took me purchasing a few more drop cloths to realize that I was buying drop cloths that were 50/50 cotton/polyester.
 Well, as anyone who has ever tried to dye polyester fabric knows…it doesn’t work.
 And this of course holds true of attempting to bleach polyester as well.
 Go figure.

 Most readily accessible drop cloths (found at Menard’s, Home Depot, etc.) are this cotton/poly blend.
-So, I recommend buying your drop cloths online.
+So, I recommend buying your drop cloths online or finding a local source that provides a 100% cotton option.

-When I am ready to bleach drop cloths, I buy them from Chicago Canvas on Amazon (it’s actually the Amazon choice for drop cloths).
+When I am ready to bleach drop cloths, I buy them from Chicago Canvas on Amazon.
 They are 100% cotton.
 Now, I recommend checking the description before purchasing just to be sure it still reads 100% cotton.
-Manufacturers do have a way of changing things to be cheaper to produce, so it’s worth double-checking before buying.
+Manufacturers do have a way of changing things, so it’s worth double-checking before buying.

 I really like the texture and weight of the Chicago Canvas drop cloths as well.
 It’s just right for farmhouse style home decor.
-Also, the drop cloth I’ve linked to is a 9’x12′, which gets you a ton of fabric.
+Also, the drop cloth I’ve linked to is a 9’x12′, which gets you a lot of fabric.
+UPDATE: This is CUT SIZE, not “finished size”.
+When I measured my cloth that meant it was actually 8′ 2″ x 10′ 4″.
+Keep reading for more info on shrinkage.

 IF for some reason you can’t buy the Amazon drop cloths, I do have another suggestion.
 However, you won’t be able to bleach them because they are a cotton/poly blend.
-The Everbilt drop cloths from Home Depot come in a very nice grayish color that blends well with the cool grays and whites that are so popular in home decor right now.
-I used them here for our drop cloth curtains.
+The Everbilt drop cloths from Home Depot (UPDATE: Home Depot no longer carries the Everbilt drop cloths I used, but it looks like this is their updated one?) come in a very nice grayish color that blends well with the grays and whites that are so popular in home decor right now.
+I used them as shown below (I bought the 6’x9′ size, and I think this is their update of that version) for our drop cloth curtains.

 I actually kind of love that they aren’t white.
 It gives some dimension to our space and layers nicely with my white furniture (still gotta get rid of that beige paint, but I’m working on it!).
 Just remember, the Everbilt cloths can’t be bleached!

 Besides the drop cloths, you will need bleach, 3% hydrogen peroxide, and a top-loading washing machine.
-Oh, and I suggest emptying the laundry baskets before beginning as this process will take up your washing machine for several hours!
+Oh, and I suggest finishing your normal laundry before beginning as this process will take up your washing machine for several hours!

 - Fill your top-loading washing machine with hot water on the largest load setting available.

 - Optional step: Cut the 9’x12′ cloth in half.
 You don’t have to do this, but it will help it swish around in the washing machine and bleach evenly.
-If you plan on using the cloth for a slipcover or similar, you obviously won’t want to cut it (though note: 9’x12′ cloths generally have a seam down the middle anyway).
+If you plan on using the cloth for curtains or another large project, you obviously won’t want to cut it (though note: 9’x12′ cloths generally have a seam down the middle anyway).

 - Add the drop cloths (don’t add more than one full 9’x12′ amount of fabric total) to the washing machine.